 5.4.7 Special Conditions

-- Persons who are approved for developmental leave must agree to return to South Plains College for three academic years following their leave.
-Failure to comply with this condition will result in required repayment of all salary received and all other approved expenditures on a prorated basis.
+a.
+Persons who are approved for developmental leave must agree to return to South Plains College for three academic years following their leave.
+Failure to comply with this condition will result in the required repayment of all salary received and all other approved expenditures on a prorated basis.